Sidney Dillon: Career

-As one of the principal contractors for the Union Pacific, Dillon's vast experience in the construction of railroads proved invaluable.
-He took part in the "golden spike" ceremony of the First Transcontinental Railroad in 1869, receiving one of the ceremonial silver spikes used to complete the project.
 Following 1870, Dillon was primarily known as a financier, becoming involved with Jay Gould in numerous ventures as well as serving on the board of directors of the Western Union Telegraph Company.
 He finally served as President of the Union Pacific Railroad from 1874 to 1884, and again from 1890 until his death in 1892.

 Personal life

 In 1841, Dillon married Hannah Smith (1822–1884) of Amherst, Massachusetts.
 The couple had two daughters:.